NathanBeatheaMartinez/Home-Sales/README.md

 # Home_Sales

-I was tasked with answering the following questions using SparkSQL:
+I was tasked with answering the following questions and used SparkSQL to do so:

 What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.